 This text is arranged with parts for a leader and for all to pray, but the leader's parts can be shared among those present.

-As you use this prayer know that the Carmelites will be remembering in our prayer all the members of our family at this time.
+As you use this prayer know that the Carmelites will be remembering in our prayer all the members of our family.